Lojhan/cientista/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [contributing guide](CONTRIBUTING.md) to get started.
+Feel free to submit a pull request or open an issue if you have any questions, suggestions, or bug reports.